Samuel Adams Sr.

 Samuel Adams Sr. (1689–1748) was an American brewer, father of American Founding Father Samuel Adams, and first cousin once removed of John Adams.

-Biography
+Early life

-He was born in Boston, on May 16, 1689 to Captain John Adams and Hannah Adams (nee Webb).
+Adams was born in Boston, on May 16, 1689, to Captain John Adams (1661–1702) and Hannah Adams (nee Webb).
 He was a deacon in the Congregational Church.

+Career

 He was a Boston Caucus member with Elisha Cooke.

 Advertisements from Boston suggest that Adams Sr. owned and sold at least one "Carolina Indian" slave in 1716.

-In 1740, he helped create a Land Bank, in Massachusetts Bay Colony, using paper money to promote commerce, with a scarcity of gold and silver coins.
+In 1740, he helped create a Land Bank in Massachusetts Bay Colony, using paper money to promote commerce, with a scarcity of gold and silver coins.
 In July 1741, the House of Commons passed a bill destroying the land bank, by making shareholders liable for the bank's debts.

 Family

-In 1713, he married Mary Fifield.
+In 1713, he married Mary Fifield (1694–1748).

 They had twelve children.
 Three survived into adulthood, including Samuel Adams.
 Adams Sr. died in 1748.

+In the marriage of Samuel Adams Sr. and Mary Fifield, twelve children were born, three of whom survived: